By Shannon M. Nolley

 The strongest types of trademarks are those that have little or nothing to do with their related goods or services.
 This could include invented words such as EXXON® or PEPSI ®.
 With these “fanciful” marks, all of the consumer association between the brand and the products or services will be built upon business efforts and earned goodwill.

 It should be noted that a trademark gives you the exclusive right to use a mark, but only in connection with the goods and services in a particular industry.
 It will not give blanket rights to use the mark with every product or service.

-Before deciding on what your trademark will be, you must do some research to make sure the mark you want is not already in use by someone else in your industry.
+Before deciding on your trademark, you must research whether the mark you want is not already in use in your industry.
 If it is already in use, the other owner will have priority and could protest your use of the mark.
-This can become expensive if you have to change your name and rebrand after investing considerable capital and effort into your trademark.
+This can become expensive if you have to rebrand after investing considerable capital and effort into your trademark.

-Thus, picking a unique trademark that is not already in use is the first step in developing the brand your business will be built around.
+Thus, a unique trademark that is not already in use is the first step in developing the brand a business will be built around.
 Next, you should seek legal protection of your mark.

 Protecting Your Trademark Rights

 Building brand recognition is not an easy process.
 It takes time and effort to establish your business and acquire consumer recognition.
 Properly protecting your trademark throughout this process becomes vital in guarding against improper or unauthorized use by a competitor that could tarnish or infringe upon your brand.

 Once you begin use of your trademarks, you automatically establish common law rights to the mark.
 This will provide some protection, but there are limitations including rights that may be restricted only to your geographic area.
 This may be sufficient for a small local business.
 However, for a business with an online basis and national or international scope, registration with the United States Patent and Trademark Office (USPTO) will provide much stronger protection.